JohnDeved/crackwatch-bot.js/README.md

 #### --- Update ---

-it has been decide that bots are nolonger allowed in the /r/crackwatch subreddit.
+it has been decide that bots that post threads are nolonger allowed in the r/crackwatch subreddit.

 _so long my friend_